mrchu39/fritz-classification/README.md

 ## Installation

 Installation of SNID is detailed on the above link.
 Ensure that its dependencies (PGPLOT) are installed.
 You must download the correct templates for this application.
 As it is too large to upload here, ask me for them.
 Installation of superfit is also detailed above, and the correct templates will also need to be installed.
-Enter in the location the SNID executable is located in `snid.py`.
+Enter in the location the SNID executable is located in the generated info file.
 Installation of the panoptes client is necessary for the Zooniverse classifications.

 Generate your unique Fritz API token by going to your [profile](https://fritz.science/profile), finding "Generate New Token for Command-Line Authentication", entering in a name (this is not important), checking all the boxes, and clicking "generate token".
 Running the program for the first time will generate a file called `info.info`, enter in the API token where appropriate in the file. **Let the code generate the file, the string must be parsed correctly.**